Griswold Scout Reservation: Facilities

 Camp Bell features seven campsites, which are named after various mountains in New Hampshire.
 They are nearly identical to those of Hidden Valley.
 The Camp Bell Main Lodge features a health lodge, trading post, camp office, and commissary.
 A "safety pavilion" was built on the property after numerous Scouts were injured in a lightning strike in 2013.
 Recently, several primitive Adirondack shelters were built.
 The majority of these facilities are available for both scout and non-scout groups throughout the calendar year when summer camp is not in session.

 Programs

 Camp Bell is run with a higher emphasis on strengthening the Patrol Method.
 Campers do their own cooking in their sites and participate in day-long living-history activities as patrols.
 Patrols can focus on blacksmithing, logging, snorkeling, water-skiing, or various shooting sports.
 Camp Bell features an indoor rock climbing barn, an all-terrain vehicle hub with a one-acre, terrain-neutral training site, a 200-seat campfire circle, and a functioning farm.
 It is ideal for an older-scout bracket.
 Camp Bell includes various thematic program areas including Challenge Valley (an extreme obstacle course), Mountain Man (muzzleloaders & sporting clays), Brownsea (outdoor skills area), Logging Camp (lumberjack), and Foxfire (blacksmithing).

-An annual week-long National Youth Leadership Training course takes place at Camp Bell.
+Due to declining numbers of campers in 2024 Camp Bell has been absorbed into the Hidden Valley summer camp program and does not run as a separate camp.